-You’re a smart, successful woman who values personal and spiritual growth.
+You’re smart and successful.
+You value personal and spiritual growth.
 You’ve come far in your healing journey, but you struggle to use the fruits of your growth with those you love.
 When you’re triggered, doubt yourself, or experience self-judgement, you question your ability to be the person you want to be for yourself and your family.
 As time goes on, you find yourself and those you love, repeating the same unhelpful cycles and before you know it, you’re caught in Stable Misery.

 You strive to feel connected to your family and want your kids to have a better experience growing up than you did.
 Or maybe you had a great experience growing up and just want to uplevel theirs.

 You’re committed to making this marriage work.
 You’re eager to lessen the disconnect you feel with your partner so you can form a joyful, connected, happy, and harmonious family.

 Hi, I’m Dr. Lynyetta Willis.

 They feel a deep calling to grow, both personally and as a family, but worry about getting it right when they struggle with guilt, doubt, self-judgement, overwhelm, or rely on unhelpful patterns they experienced growing up.

 I help them transform unhelpful patterns and stable misery cycles, so they can strengthen those relationships that matter most, stay connected and continue growing.

 Rejection and pain were familiar to me as a child.